ray-project/ray/doc/README.md

 ```

 > **_NOTE:_**  The above command is for development, to reproduce build failures from the
-> CI, you should use `make html` which is the same as develop but treats warnings as errors.
+> CI, you should use `make html` which is the same as `make develop` but treats warnings as errors.

 ## Building just one sub-project